John Lukavic, Andrew W. Mellon Curator of Native Arts

-Jennie Hord, Curatorial Assistant
+Jennie Trujillo, Curatorial Assistant of Native Arts

-Jennie Hord is the Curatorial Assistant of Native Arts at the Denver Art Museum.
+Jennie Trujillo is the Curatorial Assistant of Native Arts at the Denver Art Museum.
 She has her master's degree in art history, with a museum studies concentration.
-Jennie has worked in collections in various museums around the Denver area for the past four years, including the Museo de las Americas, Lakewood Heritage Center, the University of Denver's Hampden Center, and most recently in collections at the Denver Art Museum.
+Jennie has worked in collections in various museums around the Denver area for the past several years, including the Museo de las Americas, Lakewood Heritage Center, the University of Denver's Hampden Center, and most recently in collections at the Denver Art Museum.
 She joined the museum in 2015 as a gallery host and continued to work in Visitor Operations as supervisor until September of 2021, when she made the switch to the Native Arts department.

 Karuna Srikureja, Associate Interpretive Specialist